Active Sites of Te-hyperdoped Silicon by Hard X-ray Photoelectron Spectroscopy

 We tentatively conclude that pattern B arises from a mixture of configurations dim$_{\left<001\right>}$, Te$_3$Vac, and Te$_4$Vac that are present in the sample.
-Other configurations, namely dim$_{\left<111\right>}$, are not significantly present, although they may exist as a minority and their contribution leads to a further reduction of the contrast of pattern B. The configurations Te$_3$Vac, and Te$_4$Vac contain an isolated vacancy, evidence for which has also been found by recent positron annihilation experiments in samples of similar preparation.\cite{Shaikh2021} Theoretical support for a significant formation of multi-chalcogen vacancy configurations was found also in the case of Si:Se by first principles simulations.\cite{Debernardi2021}
+Other configurations, namely dim$_{\left<111\right>}$, are present at significantly smaller concentrations, at most a small fraction of all contributions to peak B. They may exist as a minority and their contribution leads to a further reduction of the contrast of pattern B. The configurations Te$_3$Vac, and Te$_4$Vac contain an isolated vacancy, evidence for which has also been found by recent positron annihilation experiments in samples of similar preparation.\cite{Shaikh2021} Theoretical support for a significant formation of multi-chalcogen vacancy configurations was found also in the case of Si:Se by first principles simulations, suggesting the likely formation of Te$_3$Vac and Te$_4$Vac.\cite{Debernardi2021}

+For a quantitative analysis, we assert that peak C (34.5~\% of total XPS intensity) derives purely from monomers, and peak B (64.8~\% of XPS intensity) derives from multi-Te configurations.
+Since each Te atom contributes equally to the photoemission signal, this allows to estimate that about 1/3 of Te in sample ''4.5 \%`` is in monomers and 2/3 of Te in multi-Te configurations (dim$_{\left<111\right>}$, dim$_{\left<001\right>}$, Te$_2$Vac, Te$_3$Vac, and Te$_4$Vac ).
+Te in clusters (peak A) is nearly negligible.
+Further assuming that each multi-Te impurity contains $2.5\pm0.4$ Te ions, the ratio of monomer impurities to multi-Te impurities is $1.38 \pm 0.22$.

 The variation in binding energy can be due to a different charge state of the Te ions, or due to a difference in screening, or a combination of both.
 For pattern A we have already identified poorly ionised Te atoms in clusters leading to an electrostatic binding energy reduction.
 The configurations monomer, dim$_{\left<111\right>}$, dim$_{\left<001\right>}$, Te$_3$Vac, and Te$_4$Vac on the other hand all correspond to strongly ionised Te.
 This is evident from the density of states (DOS) extracted from the calculations and shown in Fig.~\ref{Fig:6}.
 All configurations show a similar Fermi energy ($E-\mu$ of the conduction band minimum CBM) of around 0.3~eV.
 In addition, a shallow core level of Te at $E_B = 5.1$~eV is found at near identical energy in these calculations (shown in supplemental material Figure S6).
 The electrostatic environment of Te in these five configurations is thus similar and the difference in binding energy must derive from dynamics in the photoemission process.
 In dim$_{\left<111\right>}$, dim$_{\left<001\right>}$, Te$_3$Vac, and Te$_4$Vac the close vicinity of doubly ionised Te atoms and the increased local density of free carriers lead to increased screening when compared to the monomer case, which results in a reduced binding energy.